Integrated Life Sciences: Biology, Biomathematics and Biophysics (MSc)

 Modern biology profits from new mathematical algorithms and technical developments which make it possible to record and evaluate biological data with enormous speed and on a scale until recently deemed impossible.
 This is facilitated in particular through revolutionary developments in the area of DNA sequencing and synthesis as well as analysis techniques for biological macromolecules and new bioimaging methods.
 This knowledge means that today we have a better quantitative understanding of chemical and physical cell processes.

-The interdisciplinary Master’s degree programme in Integrated Life Sciences (ILS) trains students for quantitative research on complex molecular biology and physical processes in cells using advanced mathematical and biochemical methods.
-Building on a Bachelor’s degree programme (ILS or a Bachelor’s degree in biophysics), students deepen their knowledge of molecular biology, biomathematics and biophysics and apply this knowledge in practice using microscopic and computer-assisted methods.
+The interdisciplinary Master’s degree program in Integrated Life Sciences (ILS) trains students for quantitative research on complex molecular biology and physical processes in cells using advanced mathematical and biochemical methods.
+Building on a Bachelor’s degree program (ILS or a Bachelor’s degree in biophysics), students deepen their knowledge of molecular biology, biomathematics and biophysics and apply this knowledge in practice using microscopic and computer-assisted methods.

 - 1.-2.
 Semester: Orientation Phase

 Students choose two of three specialisations and earn between 30 and 40 ECTS credits respectively in compulsory and elective modules.
 Compulsory electives in the three module groups offer a wide range of choice in the fields of biology, biomathematics and biophysics.

 In the specialisation module, students work on a scientific project in one of three specialisations.
 This module is worth 20 ECTS credits.
 In parallel, students advance both their theoretical and experimental knowledge by attending seminars and special lectures.

 Students work on their own research project and write a thesis on their research over the course of six months.
 Students also present the results and progress of their research to the members of their working group in the form of seminar lectures.